himanimalhotra17/Business-Data-Analysis-Portfolio/README.md

 # HIMANI MALHOTRA - Business Data Analysis Portfolio
 Hey everyone!
-My name is Himani, and this is my portfolio.
+I am Himani, and this is my portfolio.
 I love exploring datsets, discovering insights, and presenting it with interesting visuals.

 ## About me